-- 1. Bullying committed by students towards other students is strictly prohibited.
+- a.
+High school and middle school students must leave cell phones in lockers throughout the day.
+Cell phones must never be on during school hours without specific permission by school personnel. - b.
+Elementary students must have cell phones turned off during school hours.
+Cell phones must be stored in book bags. - The school is NOT responsible for cell phones that are lost, damaged, or stolen. - 27.
+Sending, sharing, viewing, or possessing pictures, text messages, emails, or other material of a sexual nature in electronic or any other form, including the contents of a cell phone or other electronic device. - 28.
+Any student conduct rule the school building principal establishes and gives publication of it to all students and parents in the principal's school building. - 29.
+FIREWORKS No student shall possess or use fireworks on school property, including but not limited to: firecrackers, cherry bombs, bottle rockets, or any other device that is explosive or could be launched. - 30.
+The use of cameras and video recording devices in locker rooms or restrooms is prohibited. - B. BULLYING - Bullying committed by students towards other students is strictly prohibited.
 Engaging in bullying activities by use of data or computer software that is accessed through any computer, any computer system, and/or any computer network is also prohibited. - 2.
 This rule may be applied regardless of the physical location in which the bullying behavior occurred as long as the alleged bully and the targeted student attend a school within the school corporation and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of other students to a safe and peaceful learning environment. - 3.
-Bullying is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner including electronically or digitally, physical acts committed, aggression, or any other similar behaviors that are committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student and create for the targeted student an objectively hostile school environment that: - places the targeted student in reasonable fear of harm to the targeted student's person or property; - has a substantially detrimental effect on the targeted student's physical or mental health; - has the effect of substantially interfering with the targeted student's academic performance; or - has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities, and privileges provided by the school. - 4.
-Parents or students who suspect that repeated acts of bullying are taking place should report the matter to the school principal or designee immediately.
-In addition a parent or student may also report the conduct to a teacher or school counselor who will notify the administration.
-This $\frac{1}{32}$ report may be made anonymously and law enforcement may be contacted.
+Bullying is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner including electronically or digitally, physical acts committed, aggression, or any other similar behaviors that are committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student and create for the targeted student an objectively hostile school environment that: - places the targeted student in reasonable fear of harm to the targeted student's person or property; - has a substantially detrimental effect on the targeted student's physical or mental health; - has the effect of substantially interfering with the targeted student's academic performance; or - has the effect of substantially interfering with the targeted student's ability to participate in or benefit from the services, activities, and privileges provided by the school. - Parents or students who suspect that repeated acts of bullying are taking place should report the matter to the school principal or designee immediately.
+In addition a parent or student may 25 also report the conduct to a teacher or school counselor who will notify the administration.
+This report may be made anonymously and law enforcement may be contacted.
 School personnel will immediately investigate all reports of bullying.